Mysterium (Scriabin): In popular culture

+The Hungarian film The Tragedy of Man (1988-2011) uses parts from the "Universe" section in the introduction and creation of the universe by God.

 Scriabin's Mysterium is depicted in Issue 3 of the graphic novel trilogy Suffrajitsu: Mrs. Pankhurst's Amazons (2015).

-The Black Tapes podcast (2015 – 2017) uses Scriabin's Mysterium as a potential example of someone trying to access supernatural forces.
+The Black Tapes podcast (2015–2017) uses Scriabin's Mysterium as a potential example of someone trying to access supernatural forces.